Inspired by the movie, Chef, these Cuban mojo pulled pork tacos are simple to make but loaded with flavor. It doesn’t hurt that fried onions top them!

 What caught my eye with her specific recipe was the fried onions.
 Two things – 1.
 I have never actually made homemade fried onions and 2.
 I couldn’t recall a time that I ever had fried onions on a taco which intrigued me.
 And while the pork was outstanding on its own, the crunch from the fried onions really made the difference.

 Lauren and I liked these fried onions so much, we marked it down as something to just have as an appetizer.
 So while I highly recommend giving theses mojo pulled pork tacos a try, it won’t be perfect without the fried onions.
-Hope you enjoy!
+And if you like to use your slow cooker, try this Indian butter chicken.

 What Ingredients are in this Mojo Pork Tacos Recipe?